PostHog/posthog.com/contents/tutorials/holdout-testing.md

 ## Reaching significance

-The real holdout test begins, once your experiment reaches significance.
+The real holdout test begins once your experiment reaches significance.

 - If the "control" variant wins, you can edit the feature flag to roll out that variant to 100% because the test "failed" and the holdout is the same as the control.
 You can stop the experiment, remove the testing code, and archive the experiment.
 - If the "test" variant wins, you can edit the feature flag to rollout that variant to 90% of users and keep "holdout" at 10%.
 Let the experiment continue to run to collect data.